Metric response of relative entropy: A universal indicator of quantum criticality: Relation of to other measures

-Furthermore, the Petz-Rényi relative entropy generalizes the QRE as a one parameter family of entropies interpolating numerous operational scenarios due to capturing all the moments of a density matrix \cite{Seshadreesan_2018}.
+Furthermore, the Petz-R\'enyi relative entropy generalizes the QRE as a one parameter family of entropies interpolating numerous operational scenarios due to capturing all the moments of a density matrix \cite{Seshadreesan_2018}.
 It is defined as